Asthma can be genetic, though not all cases of asthma are inherited. Asthma has a range of other causes and risk factors.

 A doctor may recommend a combination of treatment methods.

-Long-term medical treatments for asthma can include:
+Long-term medical treatment for asthma can include:

 - allergy medications